MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.1.md

 ```

-**They all are organised in seperate directories, you can also check them one by one.**
+**They all are organized in seperate directories, you can also check them one by one.**

 **Auxiliary**